Ketamine in society and culture: Recreational use

 Because of its ability to cause confusion and amnesia, ketamine has been used for date rape.

 Slang terms

 Production for recreational use has been traced to 1967, when it was referred to as "mean green" and "rockmesc".
-Recreational names for ketamine include "Special K", "K", "Kitty", "Ket", "K2", "Vitamin K", "Super K", "Honey oil", "Jet", "Super acid", "Mauve", "Special LA coke", "Purple", "Wacky dust", "Rhino benzo", "Wonk", "Cat Valium", "Knod-off", "Skittles", "Blind Squid", "Keller", "Kelly's Day", "New ecstasy", "Psychedelic heroin", "bump", "Majestic".
+Recreational names for ketamine include "Special K", "K" donkey dust, "Kitty", "Ket", "K2", "Vitamin K", "Super K", "Jet", "Super acid", "Mauve", "Special LA coke", "Purple", "Cat Valium", "Keller", "Kelly's Day", "New ecstasy", "Psychedelic heroin", "bump", "Majestic".
 A mixture of ketamine with cocaine is called "Calvin Klein" or "CK1".
 In Hong Kong, where illicit use of the drug is popular, ketamine is colloquially referred to as "kai-jai".

 Usage

 North America

 According to the ongoing Monitoring the Future study conducted by University of Michigan, prevalence rates of recreational ketamine use among American secondary school students (grades 8, 10, and 12) have varied between 0.8 and 2.5% since 1999, with recent rates at the lower end of this range.
 The 2006 National Survey on Drug Use and Health (NSDUH) reports a rate of 0.1% for persons ages 12 or older with the highest rate (0.2%) in those ages 18–25.
 Further, 203,000 people are estimated to have used ketamine in 2006, and an estimated 2.3 million people used ketamine at least once in their life.
 A total of 529 emergency department visits in 2009 were ketamine-related.

 In 2003, the U.S. Drug Enforcement Administration conducted Operation TKO, a probe into the quality of ketamine being imported from Mexico.
 As a result of operation TKO, U.S. and Mexican authorities shut down the Mexico City company Laboratorios Ttokkyo, which was the biggest producer of ketamine in Mexico.
 According to the DEA, over 80% of ketamine seized in the United States is of Mexican origin.
 As of 2011, it was mostly shipped from places like India, as cheap in cost as $5/gram.
 The World Health Organization Expert Committee on Drug Dependence, in its thirty-third report (2003), recommended research into ketamine's recreational use due to growing concerns about its rising popularity in Europe, Asia, and North America.